roALAB1/data-normalization-platform/README.md

 ### Interactive Demo

+**Name Normalization:**
 1. Navigate to the home page
 2. Choose **Single** mode to test individual names
 3. Enter a name and click "Parse Name"
 4. View parsed components, formatted outputs, and repair log

+**Phone Normalization:**
+1. Click "Phone Demo" in the header
+2. Select default country
+3. Enter a phone number and click "Parse Phone Number"
+4. View international, national, E.164, and RFC3966 formats
+5. Try as-you-type formatting

+**Email Normalization:**
+1. Click "Email Demo" in the header
+2. Choose **Single** mode for individual emails
+3. Enter an email and click "Normalize Email"
+4. View original vs normalized email, provider detection, plus tag extraction
+5. Switch to **Batch** mode to upload CSV files (up to 10,000 emails)

 ### Batch Processing (Browser-based, up to 10K rows)

-1. Switch to **Batch** mode
+1. Switch to **Batch** mode on any demo page
-2. Paste names (one per line) or upload a CSV file
+2. Paste data (one per line) or upload a CSV file
 3. Click "Process Batch"
-4. Download results as CSV or JSON
+4. Download results as CSV with statistics

 ### Large-Scale Processing (Server-side, unlimited rows)

-1. Click "Batch Jobs →" in the header
+1. Click "Batch Jobs" in the header
 2. Upload your CSV file (supports millions of rows)
-3. Select normalization type (Name, Phone, etc.)
+3. Select normalization type (Name, Phone, Email, etc.)
-4. Monitor progress in real-time
+4. Monitor progress in real-time with WebSocket updates
 5. Download results when complete

 ## 🏗️ Architecture